Seahawks training camp impressions: For now, Bobby Wagner sits and waits for extension

 But his absence on the field is noticeable enough.

-Carroll said he had expected that Wagner wouldn’t practice on Thursday.
+Carroll said he had expected that Wagner wouldn’t practice Thursday.
 As for Friday, Carroll said they are “taking it one day at a time.’’

 Carroll said the team and Wagner have been talking “for some time.
 There has been a lot of conversations.
 A lot of stuff going on.’’